AEW Dynamite and NXT TV poll results - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--The December 16 AEW Dynamite produced an B grade from 40 percent of the voters in our post show poll.
-C finished second with 19 percent of the vote, while B finished a close third with 17 percent of the vote.
+-The December 23 AEW Dynamite produced an B grade from 35 percent of the voters in our post show poll.
+C finished second with 26 percent of the vote.

-Powell’s POV: I gave NXT an B+ and Dynamite a C+ grade.
-Dynamite felt like a flat followup to the two previous weeks of hot shows.
+Powell’s POV: I gave AEW Dynamite a B grade, and NXT a B- this time around.
+Dynamite spotlighted some younger talent, including during the entertaining AEW Tag Title match that closed the show.
+Meanwhile, NXT was solid, but the ice cold Velveteen Dream in the main event match didn’t help the cause.
 You can vote in our polls on NXT, Dynamite, WWE Raw, WWE Friday Night Smackdown, and pay-per-views immediately following each show.
 Thanks to everyone who took part in the voting.

 Be the first to comment